 He also does this in "Fox 8" (get it HERE!) a novella that follows the perspective of a fox who's family is pushed out of their land.
 Go read this story ASAP and fall in love.
 Be prepared to LOL, cry, and then read it aloud to everyone you know.
 I've read this story aloud to SO MANY PEOPLE.
-Seriously, it's 99 cents and YOU.
+Seriously.
+YOU.
 WILL.
 LOVE IT.

 This attention to tiny details and word-play further complicates and enriches his stories.
 It truly makes his characters spring off the page and feel completely alive.
 They do this because they deepen the understanding of the character’s innermost thoughts.

 Saunders is awesome at using word-play to enrich meaning and character development